course-details-portlet

 3) Aakhus S, Brabrand K, Dalen H, Husebye.
 Medisinsk ultralyddiagnostikk.
 Gyldendal Akademisk 2016.

-Comment: Concise Introduction to clinical medical ultrasound diagnostics with focus on cardiovascular diagnostics.
+Comment: Concise introduction to clinical medical ultrasound diagnostics with focus on cardiovascular use.

 Credit reductions